 On December 15, 2017, the Company announced the commencement of a cash tender offer (the "Tender Offer") to purchase any and all of its \$69.0 million aggregate principal amount of outstanding 5.25% Convertible Senior Notes due 2018.
 As of the expiration of the Tender Offer on January 17, 2018, approximately \$4.8 million aggregate principal amount of the 5.25% Convertible Senior Notes due 2018 were validly tendered and not validly withdrawn pursuant to the Tender Offer.
-On March 27, 2018, the Company repurchased an additional \$14.2 million aggregate principal amount of the outstanding 5.25% Convertible Senior Notes due 2018, including accrued but unpaid interest, and the 5.25% Convertible Senior Notes were no longer outstanding as of such date.
+On March 27, 2018, the Company repurchased an additional \$14.2 million aggregate principal amount of the outstanding 5.25% Convertible Senior Notes due 2018.
+On September 15, 2018, we repaid the remaining outstanding aggregate principal amount of the 5.25% Convertible Senior Notes due 2018, including accrued but unpaid interest, and the 5.25% Convertible Senior Notes were no longer outstanding as of such date.